aberke/income-race-bikes/README.md

   This shapefile is (inner-) joined with the given state's census data

 For state census data:

--Download the data by going to https://data.census.gov/cedsci/table?q=american%20community%20survey
+- Download the data by going to https://data.census.gov/cedsci/table?q=american%20community%20survey
 - Select "Geography"
 - Then "Tract"
 - Select state --> Select all Census Tracts within [state]